Ugh-that-guy/teveller/Teveller-CRB.md

 Travel times are abstracted and, as noted above, generally assume constant acceleration up to the halfway point and then constant deceleration down to the destination.
 Ships intending to jump will not decelerate towards the jump point.
 They will emerge from a jump at the speed they entered it.

 Interstellar Travel
-Interstellar travel in Cepheus Deluxe uses a faster-than-light engine called the Jump Drive.
+Interstellar travel in TevellerRPG uses a faster-than-light engine called the Jump Drive.
 Jump Drives are rated according to the maximum range in parsecs (represented on the star map as hexagons) they may travel in a single jump.
 Jump-1 drives can propel a vessel to an adjacent hex, while Jump-3 drives will move a ship up to three hexes.
 A single voyage through jump-space takes 1 week regardless of the distance traveled.
 Jump drives require a significant gravity well, like a star system, at both ends of the jump, but not too much gravity.
 It is impossible to purposefully jump to a destination without a star system.
 Jump drives are safe to use only at a certain distance from a planetary or stellar body.
 This is called the Jump Point or Jump Distance.
 A jump requires an amount of liquid hydrogen fuel equal to 10% of the ship’s volume per parsec traveled.
 For example, a 200-ton ship making a 3-parsec jump would burn 60 tons of fuel.
 The jump drive propels the ship into a parallel dimension, called Jump Space.
 The jump fuel serves to envelope the ship with a hydrogen bubble, at a distance of approximately 5m in every direction from the hull – the so-called "Jump Bubble" – to protect it from the alien nature of Jump Space.
 Characters can safely go on EVA within the bubble but will be lost if they leave it and enter real, unprotected Jump Space – even if still tethered to the ship.

 Interstellar Jump Procedure